-Lyveden New Bield is an historic garden landscape perfectly preserved in its original Elizabethan state.
+Lyveden New Bield is an unfinished Tudor summerhouse and historic garden landscape perfectly preserved in its original Elizabethan state.

-It was the Tresham family who purchased Lyveden New Bield in the latter half of the 15th century for use as sheep pastures and Sir Thomas Tresham who later transformed part of it into a magnificent garden with moats, a dramatic lodge house and fruit trees.
+The site of Lyveden New Bield was first purchased by the Tresham family in the latter half of the 15th century for use as sheep pastures.
+However, it was Sir Thomas Tresham who later transformed part of it into a magnificent garden with moats and an orchard, and began building the striking summer lodge.

-Visitors to Lyveden New Bield can enjoy its landscapes, have a picnic on site, explore with an audio guide and enter its lodge.
+Under the remit of the National Trust since 1922, visitors to Lyveden New Bield can enjoy its landscapes, have a picnic on site, explore with an audio guide, and enter the intriguing garden lodge.

 The lodge remains in the same condition as when its owner died in 1605, unfinished yet dotted with Catholic influences and what would have been richly decorated rooms.